 With Jodie Whittaker back on our screens as the thirteenth Doctor in Doctor Who, we look at the part that a Ray Harryhausen film played in casting the fourth Doctor, Tom Baker.

-In May 2020 we will welcome a host of cinematic icons to Modern Two.
-They come from the films of special effects titan Ray Harryhausen.
+In 2020 we welcomes a host of cinematic icons to Modern Two.
+They came from the films of special effects titan Ray Harryhausen.
 While for many of us the true stars of Harryhausen’s films are the stop motion creatures that he created, masterpieces in foam latex, we should not forget the contributions that many fine actors made to his films.
 One such actor was Tom Baker.

 Although better known now as the fourth Doctor in Doctor Who, Baker was cast as the villain, the magician Koura, in Ray Harryhausen’s second Sinbad film, The Golden Voyage of Sinbad (1973).
 It was a role that he tackled with his customary relish, in an appropriately larger-than-life performance.
 During the film, Koura creates his own familiar in the form of a winged homunculus, an act that calls to mind a similar act of creation – that of Harryhausen himself bringing his foam latex creatures to life on screen via stop-motion animation.
 It is this act of creation, bringing life to the inanimate, that is at the core of what a stop-motion animator does.